oscarMattos/jamstack/README.md

 # jamstack
-repository thought to build a jamstack application with NextJS, Netlify CMS and Netlify
+Repository thought to build a jamstack application with NextJS, Netlify CMS and Netlify